-Dark mode isn't just cool, it's a necessity.
-It saves your eyes and looks slick.
-In this guide, we'll add a dark mode toggle to your Astro site using Tailwind CSS, making sure it respects system preferences and remembers user choices.
+Dark mode is a feature most users expect at this point.
+In this guide, we'll add a dark mode toggle to an Astro site using Tailwind CSS, with support for system preferences and saved user settings.

 Step 1: Configure Tailwind for Dark Mode

-First things first—let's make sure Tailwind is set up to handle dark mode properly.
-If you're using Tailwind V4, you will probably want to add this custom variant to your Tailwind CSS configuration if you're not using a tailwind.config.js file:
+Before we do anything else, we need to make sure Tailwind is actually set up to support dark mode properly.
+If you’re using Tailwind v4, and you're not using a tailwind.config.js file, you’ll want to add a custom variant to your Tailwind CSS so the dark: utilities work the way we expect:

 /** @type {import('tailwindcss').Config} */